 Use data and technology to help people develop new skills.
 The fastest and most economical way to address the skills shortage is to use technology to skill more people faster.

-Despite the upwards hiring trend, 87% of employers say they struggle to fill positions due to a skills gap.
+Despite the upward hiring trends of 2021, 87% of employers say they struggle to fill positions due to a skills gap.
 In such a scenario, training and upskilling employees would significantly help bridge the skill gap and provide employees with meaningful new career and growth opportunities.

 4. Are Workspaces Safe?
 Candidates Need Assurance

-Ensure your recruitment ads and branding solutions talk about the measures you are taking to ensure a safe and sanitised workspace.
-You can talk about workplace safety practices, including sanitising, social distancing protocols, and more.
+Ensure your recruitment ads and branding solutions talk about the measures you are taking to ensure a safe and sanitized workspace.
+For example, you can talk about workplace safety practices, including sanitizing, social distancing protocols, and more.

 5. Data-Driven Recruitment Using AI